-In general, claims like yours are decided by the specific damages that stemmed from the accident.
+In general, claims like yours are decided by the specific damages from the accident.
 The negligent party (or, in most cases, their insurance company) is responsible for paying for the aftermath.
 This can range from thousands of dollars to millions.

 Injuries in head-on collisions can be quite severe because of the physics of the crash.
 Drivers and passengers are generally thrown forward.

 In the best-case scenario, the car occupants are wearing seat belts and thrown into airbags, which might cause cracked ribs and other broken bones.
 In the worst case, drivers and passengers not seat belted can fly through the windshield onto the road.